 4、Standard two-layer PCB Thickness

 Multiple board-layered designs have developed over time and are now a popular type of board used in PCB making.
-Thanks to the development of technology, the multiple layers allows for more loads and still have a thickness of 63mm.
-They are popularly composed of epoxy based glass fabric material but with copper covering.
+Thanks to the development of technology, the various layers allow for more loads and still have a thickness of 63mm.
+They are popularly composed of epoxy-based glass fabric material but with copper covering.

 Due to the wiring requirements of complex circuits, the PCBs layer counts were added.
 In turn, the circuit boards were also produced have higher layer counts, and the result is the increase of the PCB thickness from 63mm to 93mm.